Navigating Sports and Aging: Knowing When to Quit

 Given how competitive the games are and the level that I play at, I do get plenty of little niggly aches and pains.
 I also very occasionally get an injury that is a bit more serious, one that obliges me to take a short break from the game whilst my body repairs itself.

-Perhaps I do need to listen to my body, to pay more attention to what my body is trying to tell me.
+Perhaps I do need to listen to my body and pay more attention to what it’s trying to tell me.

 In terms of ending my playing career, the chances are that it won’t be a seismic injury, like breaking a leg.
 It’s more likely to be one that strikes covertly.

-Gradually, over the years of playing, I have been inflicting attritional damage on my body.
+Over the years of playing, I have gradually been inflicting attritional damage on my body.
 Wear and tear.
-Ankles, knees, hips – they have all taken a hammering from the game.
+Ankles, knees, and hips – they have all taken a hammering from the game.
 They will have all suffered some damage.

 The trouble is that any deterioration is subtle and unnoticeable.
-I will only realise how bad it is when it reaches a critical point that either stops me playing or significantly affects the level that I can play at.
+I will only realise how bad it is when it reaches a critical point that either stops me playing or significantly affects the level at which I can play.
 By then it will be too late.
 The damage will have been done.

-So my question is this: How much longer should I keep playing for?
+So my question is: How much longer should I keep playing?

 Certainly, the sensible thing would be to stop playing my sport before any lasting damage is done.

 But how do I know when that time is?
-When do I decide that I should stop playing?
+When do I decide to stop playing?

-This reasoning explains why most amateur players will keep playing until they can do it no more, until injury breaks them.
+This reasoning explains why most amateur players keep playing until they can no longer do so, until injury breaks them.

 If only it didn’t have to be like this.

-A better solution would be for sports people to have a body scan every five years or so to assess the damage that is occurring to their joints, particularly in terms of the bone wear caused by repetitive actions.
-They could then, with the help of medical advice, get a good idea of what the future holds.
-They could stop playing before they need major surgery such as a hip replacement.
+A better solution would be for sportspeople to have a body scan every 5 years or so to assess the damage to their joints, particularly the bone wear caused by repetitive actions.
+They could then, with medical advice, get a good idea of what the future holds.
+They could stop playing before they need major surgery, such as a hip replacement.
 Preventative medicine at its best.

-Perhaps in the future all gyms and sports centres may offer such scanning services, a facility that measures bone degradation and damage.
+Perhaps in the future, all gyms and sports centres may offer such scanning services, which measure bone degradation and damage.
 It would save the health service a small fortune in pain-killing medicines, physiotherapy services and joint replacement surgery.

 Faced with the prospect of ending my playing days, would I listen to medical opinion?
-Or instead, would I look for some sort of exemption?
-If I was told that I have seventy percent wear on my knee, I’d still think that there was thirty percent left.
+Or would I look for some sort of exemption instead?
+If I were told that I have seventy per cent wear on my knee, I’d still think there was thirty per cent left.
 That would tempt me to carry on doing what I’m doing.
-I’d also perhaps look for ways of reducing any risk – footwear with extra support, playing twice a week instead of three times, playing a gentler game, one that involves less vigorous movement.
+I’d also perhaps look for ways to reduce any risk – footwear with extra support, playing twice a week instead of three times, playing a gentler game that involves less vigorous movement.

 Anything to put off the inevitable.
 Anything to keep me playing.

-This persistence and determination comes with playing sport.
+This persistence and determination come with playing sports.
 The sports person is always fighting more than one battle.
-Not only are they up against their competitors but they are also contending with the limitations of their body – their fitness, skill levels and physical impairments.
+Not only are they up against their competitors, but they are also contending with the limitations of their body – their fitness, skill levels and physical impairments.

 So, guess what?
-I will probably keep on doing what I am doing until I can do it no more, until I have done some damage that makes it impossible to carry on.
+I will probably keep doing what I am doing until I can no longer do it, until I have done some damage that makes it impossible to carry on.

 Most likely, my body will stop me playing rather than me stopping my body from playing.